 (Silay City's Cinco de Noviembre monument)

-It was just four weeks ago that I was walking the streets of Madrid with the 'katsa' (muslin cloth) bag I bought years ago from Negros Showroom in Bacolod City that had an embroidered Philippine Flag with "1898" on it, and the words "Republica Cantonal de Negros".
+A few years ago, I walked the streets of Madrid in Spain carrying a bag made of 'katsa' (muslin cloth) that I bought from the Negros Showroom in Bacolod City in the Philippines.
+It had an embroidered Philippine Flag with "1898" on it, and the words "Republica Cantonal de Negros".

-I wondered whether they recognized the Philippine flag and thought that this Asian guy riding the subway was from one of their former colonies.
+I wondered whether some Spaniards recognized the Philippine flag and probably thought that this Asian-looking guy riding the subway was from one of their former colonies.
 Ja-ja-ja!

 If they thought so, they were right! ¡Es verdad!

-The revolt started on November 5, 1898, and peacefully ended the next day with the Spanish authorities surrendering to the revolutionary forces led by Aniceto Lacson, Juan Araneta, Leandro Locsin, Simeon Lizares, Jose Montilla and Julio Diaz.
+The revolt started on November 5, 1898, and peacefully ended the next day with the Spanish authorities surrendering to the revolutionary forces led by General Aniceto Lacson (from Talisay), General Juan Araneta (from Bago), Leandro Locsin, Simeon Lizares, Jose Montilla, and Julio Diaz.

 In the city of Silay, Negros Occidental, the memorial for Cinco de Noviembre was constructed to remind everyone of one of the most important dates in the Province's history.
 The spot was the location of an old pharmacy where the local revolutionaries secretly met to plot the uprising.
 Immortalized are the names of the brave local leaders who led the revolt.

 After the successful revolution, the Negrenses set up its own government.
 But the independence was short-lived though, as the GI Joes took over the island unopposed just three months after.